 If the alternate payee is the participant's spouse (or former spouse), that person may roll the QDRO distribution into his or her own qualified retirement plan, 403(b), 457 plan, or IRA.

 If the QDRO payment to a spouse or an ex-spouse is not rolled over, the amount is taxable as ordinary income to the alternate payee, and the 20% required federal withholding will apply.
 If the payment is made to a non-spouse alternate payee, it is not eligible for rollover and is taxable to the participant.
+For HR Generalists, understanding these tax implications is essential for employee counseling.

 Example: Ann and Ed are divorcing.
 As part of the divorce settlement, Ann is entitled to 50% of Ed's vested accrued benefit, in a lump sum payment as of the QDRO's date.
 Upon receipt of the domestic relations order, the Plan Administrator must evaluate the terms of the order to make sure that it will not disqualify the plan.
 If the order is found to be a QDRO, the Plan Administrator may pay the money to Ann.
 Ann may then roll over the money she obtains from Ed's plan account into her own qualified plan or IRA.